snovaisg/ICD-Mappings/README.md

 - [ICD9->ICD9Chapters](https://icd.codes/icd9cm): ICD9-CM diagnostic codes to the 19 Chapters;
 - [ICD9->CCI](https://www.hcup-us.ahrq.gov/toolssoftware/chronic/chronic.jsp) ICD9-CM diagnostics to CCI (Chronic Condition Indicator).
 True of False depending on whether a diagnostic is chronic or not;
 - ICD9->Level3: Gets the 3rd level of an ICD9-CM diagnostic code;
+- ICD9Level3->CCS: Sometimes codes in a database do not have the full length by default (poor quality of recording), so it can be useful to translate directly from the 3rd level to CCS.
+Some collisions happen (one icd9level3 could map to one of multiple ccs's) and at the moment we don't do anything about it;

 Supports mapping either a `single code` at a time, or an `iterable of codes` (range, list, np.array, pd.Series, etc...).